ujjwalgupta99/recommendMe/README.md

 It uses ratings of users and gives recommendation based on that recommendation

-Kindly read datasetSpecifications.txt then proceed to code.
+Kindly read datasetSpecifications.txt and data_preparation.py for data preprocessing suitable for code